-Again the bottom right of the panel includes the Mixer view toggles.
+Again the left edge of the panel includes the Mixer view toggles.
 But while all the toggles appear enabled, there are curiously few sections being displayed.

-By looking closer at the view toggles, you will notice that they are all enabled but grayed out.
+By looking closer at the view toggles, you will notice that they are mostly enabled but also grayed out.
 Bitwig Studio is acknowledging that you have these sections enabled, but is also letting you know that there isn't enough vertical space to display them all.
 While not all panels are resizable, this one is.